quantumopticss/Fourier-Optics/README.md

+# Optics & Photonics
 Zifeng Li's code for Optics Simulations, also include some Comsol (FEM Software) files, you can find some classic topics, including **Photonic Crystal & WaveGuids, Fivers, Cavity, Nonlinear Optics, Fourier Optics**

-# What you can get?
+# What can you learn?
 Diveinto **professional Python Coding Skills** and **useful physics(Optics) simulation skills**, you will know how to do **high performance computation tasks** using powerful tools including **numpy, scipy, pytorch** and useful visualization tool including **matplotlib, seaborn**

-# What the code is:
+# What the code is?
 This code base privide some simulations based on fundamental formulars.
 For example, for Waveguides (fiber is a special kind of waveguids, which has the same Eq but different requirements and targets), we can get helmholtz Eq from Maxwell Eq:

 $$